 Are you ready for winter??
 I know I’m sure not.
-I prefer the summer.
+I prefer summer.
 Always have, even as a kid.
 But, I find, as I get older, I dislike winter even more.
-Between my arthritis, having to bundle up and then driving in it?
-Ah, no…it’s for the birds.
-BUT most birds fly south for the winter.
-As do, some of us.
-In Florida their called Snowbirds–but that’s a topic for another article.
+Between my arthritis, and having to bundle up and then driving in it?
+Oh, no…it’s for the birds.
+BUT most birds fly south for the winter as do some of us.
+In Florida, we are called Snowbirds–but that’s a topic for another article.

-Often times, when snowstorms hit, the power usually will go out too, and having an emergency plan is always good to have.
-Make sure your pantry is stocked with plenty of foods that don’t need to be cooked, or for that matter refrigerated.
+Often, when snowstorms hit, the power usually will go out too, and having an emergency plan is always good to have.
+Make sure your pantry is stocked with plenty of foods that don’t need to be cooked or refrigerated.
 Don’t worry that you have too much.
-In this case more is better!!!
+In this case, more is better!!!
 AND do not forget water!
-One never knows how much we rely on water till we don’t have it.
-Even if, you don’t like water, stock up on it.
+One never knows how much we rely on the water until we don’t have it.
+Even if you don’t like water, stock up on it.
 It’ll never go bad!!

-Calling to check up on your friends to ensure that they are OK, can help to pass the time.
-But remember, keep those calls short.
-You’ll want to save your cell phone battery, for as long as you can.
+Call to check up on your friends to ensure that they are OK.
+Remember to keep those calls short, though.
+You’ll want to save your cell phone battery for as long as you can.

-This shouldn’t have to be said but dress warmly.
+Dress warmly.
 Lay clothes out that you can put on or take off.
 Thermal underwear doesn’t hurt either.
-It is very important that you keep warm.
+You must keep warm.
 Being 50 and over, we don’t handle the cold well and are more apt to hypothermia.
 Gloves and mittens–heck pack one of each in your emergency kit.
-I promise you, you’ll be happy you did.
+I promise you; you’ll be happy you did.

 What About Your Home??

 Of course, preparing your home for winter should be done before a storm hits.
 Not likely you’ll be able to once the storm arrives.
 Nor would one want to.
-In my opinion, everyone should do these things, before winter sets in.
+In my opinion, everyone should do these things before winter comes.
 If you live in an apartment, your list won’t be as long, but still, prepare yourself.
-So much better safe, than sorry!
-Many winter hazards can be prevented if you just plan ahead.
+So much better safe than sorry!
+Many winter hazards can be prevented if you plan ahead of time.
 Simple as that.

 Get those storm windows out!
 Install them yourself, or get someone to do it for you.
 You don’t realize the difference they can make, till you don’t have them installed.
 They not only keep those cold winter temps out, but it helps with your energy bill.
-Some of our health issues, as well as some medicines we take, make it hard for us to keep our body temperature up, therefore we are almost always cold.
-Even if you have to pay a neighbor to install them, be sure to have your storm windows installed, and no later than the end of September.
-Sooner than that if you live in colder climates.
-And if you have no storm windows, have someone help you put up the window kit, that contains plastic, made to be put over your windows.
-They are fairly inexpensive.
-Not only do they keep those cold drafts out of your home–keeping your home warm, but also can help lower your energy costs.
-Cuts down on window condensations too.
+Some of our health issues, as well as some medicines we take, make it hard for us to keep our body temperature up; therefore, many of us, almost always feel cold.

 Make sure your gutters are cleaned, as well as your chimney (if you have one).
-Of course, you would hire someone to do these things for you.
+If you can’t tend to these chores yourself, hire someone to do these things for you.
 Or perhaps a son or grandson.
 Also, it wouldn’t hurt to have your roof checked.
 Just as a precaution.

-Try to get snow removal, etc. set up before winter actually hits.
-Ask a neighbor, or his son, if he’d shovel for you, at cost of course.
-Or maybe barter, baking a cake not only entices someone to shovel, but it also makes it smell good and warm in your home as well.
-There are also services that provide snow removal.
+Try to get snow removal, etc. set up before winter hits.
+Ask a neighbor or neighborhood teen.
+See if they’d shovel for you, at a price, of course.
+Or maybe swap, baking a cake or cookies, not only entices someone to shovel, but it also makes it smell good and warm in your home as well.
+Some services provide snow removal.
 If you’re on a tight budget, check with your church, see if anyone is offering to do snow removal.
 And if not, I think it’s time to put one in place, don’t you?
 Especially for their senior, disabled, and pregnant parishioners.
 Don’t forget the ice melt either!